-This project is a major renewal of the MacLeod Building, home to the Department of Electrical and Computer Engineering (ECE).
-The project is the most comprehensive renewal at UBC to date and will include full demolition and replacement of the existing envelope, interior layout and finishes, and mechanical and electrical systems, and significant upgrades to the structure in alignment with UBC’s priorities for seismic resilience.
+This major renewal project is home to the University of British Columbia’s (UBC) Department of Electrical and Computer Engineering (ECE) and an important component of the university’s Engineering Precinct.
+The project is the most comprehensive renewal at UBC to date and includes replacement of the existing envelope, interior layout and finishes, mechanical and electrical systems, and significant upgrades to the structure in alignment with UBC’s priorities for seismic resilience.

-The project will house a variety of teaching spaces, including various configurations of teaching labs and a variety of classrooms serving both ECE and UBC’s wider Learning Spaces pool.
-Active learning classrooms (ALCs), makerspaces and meeting spaces will support ECE’s Capstone programs, industry collaboration and student design teams.
-The building houses research offices and labs for several research clusters, various administrative and support offices, as well as major faculty workshop spaces.
+The project houses a variety of teaching spaces, including various configurations of teaching labs and a variety of classrooms serving both ECE and UBC’s wider Learning Spaces pool.
+Active learning classrooms (ALCs), makerspaces and meeting spaces support ECE’s Capstone programs, industry collaboration and student design teams.
+Learning begins from the moment of arrival and occurs throughout the facility.
+The building also houses research offices and labs for several research clusters, various administrative and support offices, as well as major faculty workshop spaces.